Same 272 lasers. Same wavelengths. Very different price.

-Some devices are priced close to $1,200, while others—at least on the surface—look very similar but cost significantly less.
+If you’ve looked at laser caps, you’ve probably noticed pricing can vary quite a bit — which raises a simple question: what are you actually getting for the extra cost?
 That’s what led me to take a closer look at two of the more well-known options: the Illumiflow 272 and the Kiierr 272.

-At first glance, it’s not immediately clear why there’s such a noticeable difference in price between the two.
+At first glance, it’s not immediately clear why there’s such a noticeable difference in cost between the two.
+But when you break things down side-by-side, the picture becomes much clearer.

 Quick Comparison: Illumiflow vs Kiierr 272